haosulab/ManiSkill/docs/source/user_guide/concepts/observation.md

 ### sensor_data

 In addition to `agent` and `extra`, `sensor_data` and `sensor_param` are introduced.
 At the moment there are only Camera type sensors.
 Cameras are special in that they can be run with different choices of shaders.
 The default shader is called `minimal` which is the fastest and most memory efficient option.
 The shader chosen determines what data is stored in this observation mode.
-We describe the raw data format for the `minimal` shader here (other shaders are detailed on [Github](https://github.com/haosulab/ManiSkill/blob/main/mani_skill/render/shaders.py))
+We describe the raw data format for the `minimal` shader here.
+Detailed information on how sensors/cameras can be customized can be found in the [sensors](../tutorials/sensors/index.md) section.

 - `sensor_data`: data captured by sensors configured in the environment
   - `{sensor_uid}`: